rodneylab/sveltekit-blog-mdx/README.md

 # sveltekit-blog-mdx

 SveletKit blog starter which helps you hit the ground running when creating a new SvelteKit blog.
-The project <a aria-label="Read about how to customise the P W A functionality" href="https://rodneylab.com/sveltekit-pwa/">creates a Progressive Working App (PWA)</a> out of the box.
+The project <a aria-label="Read about how to customise the P W A functionality" href="https://rodneylab.com/sveltekit-pwa/">creates a Progressive Web App (PWA)</a> out of the box.
 You just need to customise with your logos etc.

 <img src="./images/rodneylab-github-sveltekit-blog-mdx-lighthouse.png" alt="Rodney Lab sveltekit-blog-mdx Github banner">